Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

 The quantum realms inherits the features of secure communication such as no-cloning theorem.
-Hence, QKD protocols already exploit the quantum theorems while sharing the keys between Alice and bob on private or public channel, making system inherently hack-proof. \textit{Eavesdropper} can attack any communication between Alice and Bob in different manner.
+Hence, QKD protocols governed by the laws of quantum mechanics while sharing the keys between Alice and Bob on private or public channel, are inherently hack-proof.
+An \textit{eavesdropper} can attack any communication between Alice and Bob in different manner.
 She can attack either quantum or classical channel and compromise the security.
-Another case can be taken in which Eve likely to gain the information, tries to measure the intercepted photons before sending the photons Bob.
-As basis of measurement are not shared by Alice and Bob at this stage, \textit{Eve} is still unaware of the basis in which she has to measure each bit of photons.
-So, \textit{Eve} randomly select its basis to measures the bits and she chooses wrong basis for measurement with 50\% probability.
+Another case can be taken where \textit{Eve} likely to gain the information, tries to measure the intercepted photons before sending the photons Bob. \textit{Eve} is still unaware of the basis measure each bit of photons with wrong basis having 50\% probability.
 Hence, this wrong measurement changes the state of the information carrying photons, before Bob receives it.
-This measurement will affect the ability of bob to measure the bits correctly because the state of the photons has already been changed by \textit{Eve}.
-Even if Bob uses the shared basis by Alice to measure the photons, he will still measure the photons correctly with 50\% probability.
-So every time a photon qubit is measured by \textit{Eve} before sending it to Bob, Bob will be left with 75\% probability that he will measure the bits correctly and 25\% chances that he will measure the bits wrongly.
+This measurement will affect the ability of Bob to measure the bits correctly because the state of the photons has already been changed by \textit{Eve}.
+Even if Bob uses the basis shared by Alice to measure the photons, he will still measure the photons correctly with 50\% probability.
+Therefore, every time a photon qubit is measured by \textit{Eve} before sending it to Bob, Bob will be left with 75\% probability that he will measure the bits correctly and 25\% chances that he will measure the bits wrongly.
 Therefore, it can be seen that a considerable amount of error is introduced by \textit{Eve} by attacking the quantum channel.
 Hence, there is 25\% probability that \textit{Eve's} extracted key is incorrect, and eavesdropping can also be exposed by Alice and Bob.
-Therefore, private key will be generated or eavesdropping will be detected.
-So, to overcome this obstruction, \textit{Eve} has the option of copying the qubit, and sending the original bit to bob while keeping the copy to herself.
-The qubit which is kept by \textit{Eve} can be measured later on when Alice and Bob discloses their basis of measurements.
-But this idea is not practical in quantum realms because of the property of no-cloning as discussed in \textbf{section II-A-3}.
-Hence, any attempt to copy the qubit will be detected keeping the security of QKD protocols intact such as Diffie-Hellman \cite{steiner1996diffie}.
-But in such protocols, problem is that \textit{Eve} pretends to be, Bob to Alice, and pretends to be, Alice to Bob.
-Therefore, proper \textit{authentication} protocols are required such as \cite{zeng2000quantum}, \cite{barnum1999quantum}, \cite{duvsek1999quantum}, \cite{zhang2000quantum}, \cite{jensen2000quantum}, \cite{ljunggren2000authority} to guard against such an attack.
-Also, quantum error correction codes \cite{knill1997theory} are there to mitigate various types of attacks by \textit{Eve}, making the communication system secure and sound.
-The amount of information \textit{Eve} can gain is reduced significantly using these codes and also noise is compensated in channels.
+Therefore, a private key will be generated or an eavesdropping will be detected.
+So, to overcome this obstruction, \textit{Eve} has the option of copying the qubit, and sending the original bit to Bob while keeping the copy to herself.